nus-cs2113-AY2021S1/tp/docs/team/r-ramana.md

 - Documentation: Responsible for the quality of various project documents.
 - Integration: Worked with Jun Xiang for the versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole.
 - Scheduling and Tracking: In charge of defining, assigning, and tracking project tasks.
-- In charge of `list-n`,`archive-n`, `unarchive-n`, `find-n`, of the code: In charge of the code that deals with lsiting, archiving/unarchiving, and finding notes.
+- In charge of `list-n`,`archive-n`, `unarchive-n`, `find-n`, of the code: In charge of the code that deals with listing, archiving/unarchiving, and finding notes.

 ## Summary of Contributions
 ### Features implemented